Polycystic kidney disease (PKD) symptoms, treatments & causes

 How do doctors care for ADPKD?

-Talk to your doctor about the best ways to care for ADPKD.
+Talk to your doctor about all the options to manage your ADPKD.
 You can also ask your doctor if there are any clinical trials studying treatments for ADPKD that you could take part in.

 How can I prevent ADPKD from causing kidney failure?